Cancel anytime

 Company Profile:

-Federal Agricultural Mortgage Corporation (Farmer Mac; NYSE: AGM) was established in 1988 by the U.S. Congress to provide a secondary market for agricultural loans, fostering liquidity for lenders and reducing their dependence on government funding.
-Farmer Mac operates under a Congressional charter with private participation.
+Federal Agricultural Mortgage Corporation (Farmer Mac; NYSE: AGM) was established in 1988 by Congress as a government-sponsored enterprise (GSE) to provide a secondary market for agricultural loans.
+The company was privatized in 2008 and became a publicly traded company on the New York Stock Exchange.

 Core Business Areas: